moruno21/inception/README.md

 - **./**: Contains common configuration such as linting rules, husky and docker.

-- **./packages/api**: DDD, CQRS, and Event Sourcing-driven application with NestJS.
-It's connected to two databases: one for events (EventStore) and another one for views (MongoDB).
+- **./packages/api**: DDD and CQRS application with NestJS.
+It's connected to a MongoDB database.

 - **./packages/web**: React application with Vite.
 It has styled-components, i18next for translations and react router configured.